February 21, 2017 ~ Shabbat MISHPATIM. NAWAH/SABA.

 Nissim (Nathan) Franco was born

-Gabriel Shrem learned most of his knowledge of
+Gabriel Shrem gained knowledge of

 pizmonim from his uncle Abraham Chehebar, born in